simonnordberg/simonnordberg.github.io/resume.md

     </div>
     <div class="grid-item">
       <p>
-        I led the engineering teams, product owners, UX, system integrators and test teams.
+        I led the engineering teams, product managers, UX, system integrators and test teams.
 Also part of the executive team with responsibility for product & company strategy.
       </p>
     </div>